 With everything we’ve covered so far, the picture is clear: traditional banks must adapt to stay competitive.
 The question is, how?
 Personally, I believe that the path forward is through a mix of internal IT overhauls and strategic collaboration with fintech firms.

 One way or another, addressing legacy systems is crucial if banks are to create a more flexible banking environment that can keep up with modern demands.
-Yes, upgrading the infrastructure is costly, but there is no getting around it if a bank wants to support new-gen digital services and keep their clients interested.
+This is especially true for traditional banks in Hawaii, where aging infrastructure and limited access to technical resources can make digital transformation even more challenging.
+Yes, upgrading the infrastructure is costly, but there is no getting around it if a bank wants to support new-gen digital services and keep its clients interested.

 Final Thoughts

 Bottom line: if banks want to survive, they need to adapt to the rapid pace of fintech innovation.
-Many would rather play to their own strengths and avoid looking at this fact, but technology-driven convenience of service is the name of the game today.
-And seeing as the new generation of consumers is being raised in the digital-first world, that convenience is going to be the deciding factor in shifting the balance between banks and fintechs.
+Many would rather play to their own strengths and avoid looking at this fact.
+However, technology-driven convenience of service is the name of the game today.
+The new generation of consumers is growing up in a digital-first world, and that convenience will decide how the balance shifts between banks and fintechs.

 By modernizing internal systems and adopting a culture of innovation, traditional banks stand a better chance of retaining their relevance, since it would allow them to meet the growing needs of today’s customers.
 The journey won’t be an easy one as banks adapt, but it is a necessary one if they are to compete for their place in the digital age.